scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 There is no risk of 'double-signing' unless you have two nodes running the same keys in parallel.
 Please ensure that is not the case for your nodes.

 We are using a modified fork of the cosmos-sdk to address issues with using a genesis file created via an `export`.
-There is a risk that an export of the current chain state may reveal a new issue, not foreseen.
+There is a risk that an export of the current chain state may reveal a new issue.

 If necessary, the network can be relaunched with the old chain `enigma-1`.
 For this reason do not delete the existing `.enigmad` and `.enigmcli` directories.
 See the *Recovery* section below.